connectord/base/readme.md

 To keep things lightweight, we won't have a complicated frontend build system - simple static scripts with minimal styling all the way.

+# Development

+Run `docker-compose -f dev.yaml up -d` to build the regular container, then mount the web and worker paths to it so that changes are picked up in reatime.
+By default, the dev environment will open at http://localhost:50000 per the port bind.